 Arriving from overseas?

-- Declare any food you have with you on arrival.
+Make sure you declare any food you have with you on arrival.
 There are strict penalties for bringing undeclared food and other prohibited items into New Zealand.
 It’s safest not to bring any food with you and simply buy what you need here.

 Motorhome Basics – How Your Wilderness Motorhome Works